mingyue66/uiuc_mandarin_sentences/README.md

 # uiuc_mandarin_sentences
-a phonetically-balanced low-predictable speech corpus for Mandarin Chinese; suitable for speech intelligibility experiments
+A phonetically-balanced low-predictable speech corpus for Mandarin Chinese; suitable for speech intelligibility experiments Complete corpus with annotation and intelligibility test will come soon.